merihbozbura/merihbozbura.github.io/_posts/2018-03-30-first-post.md

  ##### **3.Exploratory Data Analysis**

-Exploratory data analysis is an approach to analyse a data. [#3] Hypothesis is determined as there is a relationship between precipitation and NAO for this study.
+Exploratory data analysis is an approach to analyse a data [#3].
+Hypothesis is determined as there is a relationship between precipitation and NAO for this study.

 Firstly, the csv file was read and then Shapiro-Wilk normality test is applied the precipitation data.
 P-values of Marmara, Ege, Karad- eniz, Akdeniz, Ic Anadolu, Dogu Anadolu, and Guneydogu Anadolu regions are respectively 0.001137, 2.65e-15, 2.2e- 16, 1.884e-12, 3.409e-13, 2.2e-16, and 3.668e-06.
 So, the null hypothesis of Shapiro-Wilk normality test that is the samples come from a normal distribution is rejected.